saun4app/generator-python-lib/README.md

 ### ciProvider
 **Default:** _Previously defined value in .yo-rc.json file or UNDEFINED_

-Continuous Integration provider, such as Travis-CI (option value of 1).
+Continuous Integration provider, such as Travis CI (option value of `Travis CI`).

 ## Contributing